lyl120117/MarkEditor/博客/work/EDA51 HQConfig.md

 [Instructions of HQConfig]

+#About
+HQConfig is a device that can be configured in sync with each other without the need for other tools, including PC or WIFI.
+Supports simultaneous configuration of multiple devices.

 # Functions
 1. Export configuration and produce qr codes
 2. Scan the qr code to synchronize the configuration